Company Rule

 Incapacity of the lower grades of officials to share responsibility

-Practice of excessive record keeping and noting
+– Practice of excessive record

 Secretariat Reforms